Mousterian (Neanderthal) Sites

 Squelette de Kebara 2, fouille O. Bar Yosef et B. Vandermeersch (collection du Département d'Anatomy et Anthropologie de l'Université de Tel-Aviv, Israël)

 Right hip bone from the Kebara II skeleton.
-The pelvic girdle, also called the hip girdle, is composed to two coxal (hip) bones.
+The pelvic girdle, also called the hip girdle, is composed of two coxal (hip) bones.

 Photo: Don Hitchcock 2008